Substances of very high concern: Borates

 This statement concerns the following U.S. Borax products:

-Substance U.S. Borax Product
+Substance U.S. Borax product

 Boric acid Boric acid MG